anglesoft/architect/README.md

 # Architect
-Agile development suite for Laravel.
+Software architecture toolkit for Laravel.

 > /!\ THIS PROJECT IS A WORK IN PROGRESS